15th January 1934

 – Did you stand with us in Ypres or at Ballymacowen Leyden?
 Where were you then Leyden when you were needed?

 For a few seconds Brennan thought about apologising but he couldn’t bring himself to.
 He despised Leyden, he despised his type.
-The type of men that professed their love of Ireland in drinking songs and yet couldn’t live there, the run with the hare, run with hound man, the type that scavenged on the bones of a carcass but would never kill themselves, yet here he was again, he Mike Brennan, even the width of an Ocean couldn’t quench the sense of Deja Vú, he was killing again to keep even more ungrateful Irishmen in privileged positions, positions they neither earned nor deserved, leeches, leeches all.
+The type of men that professed their love of Ireland in drinking songs and yet couldn’t live there, the run with the hare, run with hound man, the type that scavenged on the bones of a carcass but would never kill themselves, yet here he was again, he Mike Brennan, even the width of the Atlantic couldn’t quench the sense of Deja Vú, he was killing again to keep even more ungrateful Irishmen in privileged positions, positions they neither earned nor deserved, leeches, leeches all.

 – Lemmy will look after you from here and you can make your own way home Mike.
 We’ll forget about earlier.
 I’m sorry I shouldn’t have gone near your apartment.
-I just wasn’t thinking.
+I just wasn’t thinking’.

 -Yes Miss ….

--I’m Evie Slowey, pleased to meet you at last.
+-I’m Evie, Evie Slowey, pleased to meet you at last.
 Come this way…..
 I can’t thank you enough for what you have done for us, well for me personally.
 Did you know Larry?

 -No mam, I heard of him and saw him once.
-I read about him but no, I didn’t know him
+I read about him but no, I didn’t know him..

 -He would be happy that he was avenged by one of his own.
 My pappy always told us that we should forgive our enemies, but not before they are dead.